williamchenghu/FSO2021-backend-part4/README.md

 Use the async/await syntax.
 Follow [RESTful](https://fullstackopen.com/en/part3/node_js_and_express#rest) conventions when defining the HTTP API.

 Feel free to implement tests for the functionality if you want to.
 Otherwise verify that the functionality works with Postman or some other tool.

+### Step 14

+Implement functionality for updating the information of an individual blog post.

+Use async/await.

+The application mostly needs to update the amount of _likes_ for a blog post.
+You can implement this functionality the same way that we implemented updating notes in [part 3](https://fullstackopen.com/en/part3/saving_data_to_mongo_db#other-operations).

+Feel free to implement tests for the functionality if you want to.
+Otherwise verify that the functionality works with Postman or some other tool.